-Please completely remove all packaging tape before removing artwork.
+Please completely remove all packaging tape before removing artwork from shipping box.

 RESIDUE FROM TOUCHING / FINGERPRINTS:

-Its always best to wear cotton gloves when handling art to prevent oils, fingerprints, and residue transferring to the art.
+Wearing cotton gloves when handling art helps to prevent oils, fingerprints, and residue transferring to the art.

-Only use ARCHIVAL QUALITY materials for storing, matting, & framing art.
-NEVER USE CARDBOARD.
-It has harsh chemicals embedded that will discolor or negatively affect artwork over time.
+Use ARCHIVAL QUALITY materials for storing, matting, & framing art.
+Don't use cardboard, as it has harsh chemicals embedded that will discolor or negatively affect artwork over time.

 Caution should be used when your art needs cleaning.

-Simply dust with a soft feather duster or soft cloth with gentle, light pressure.
-Do not use paper towels, as they can slightly scratch the surface.
+Oils should only require light dusting with a soft feather duster or soft cloth.
+We do not recommend paper towels, as they can slightly scratch the surface.

-Never spray with chemical cleaners, dusting spray, or other types of household cleaning liquids.
+Never spray art with chemical cleaners, dusting spray, or other types of household cleaning liquids.

 Seek the advice of a professional art restoration expert if your original painting is exposed to dirt, grime, smoke, damaged, torn, or discolored.